DS 3 2026 review | Stylish and upmarket compact crossover

 The CarGurus verdict

-The car’s big achilles heel - the limited practicality that’s due to the tight rear space and small boot – also counts against it, big time.
-That said, if you can look past that particular shortcoming and you’re a company car driver that doesn’t do many miles, we can see plenty of sense in going for the E-Tense electric version, which will cost you a pittance in company car tax.
+The car’s big Achilles’ heel – limited practicality due to the tight rear-seat space and small boot – also counts against it.
+That said, if you can look past that particular shortcoming and you’re a company car driver who doesn’t do many miles, we can see plenty of sense in going for the E-Tense electric version, which will cost you a pittance in company car tax.

 Search for a DS 3 on CarGurus